-4.6 Operation in Sub-Freezing Conditions
+4.5 Operation to prevent Freezing Conditions

-When using the pump in sub-freezing conditions where the pump is periodically idle, the pump should be properly drained or protected with thermal insulating devices which will keep the liquid in the pump from freezing.
-High-chrome iron pumps are not recommended for applications below 0°F (-18°C).
+When using the pump in sub-freezing conditions especially if the pump is periodically idle, special attention should be given to the temperature.
+The pump should be properly drained or protected with thermal insulating devices which will keep the liquid in the pump from freezing.

-4.7 Shutdown Considerations
+4.6 Shutdown Considerations